numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 the previously available ``bbob``, ``bbob-noisy``, and ``bbob-biobj`` testbeds are more than welcome.

+Please note that any other submission, related to black-box optimization benchmarking of continuous optimizers will be welcome as well.
+The submission section below gives a few examples of subjects of interest.

-During the workshop, algorithms and results will be presented by the participants.
-An overall analysis and comparison is going to be accomplished by the organizers and the overall process will be critically reviewed.
+During the workshop, algorithms, results, and discussions will be presented by the participants.
+An overall analysis and comparison of all submitted algorithm data is going to be accomplished by the organizers and the overall process will be critically reviewed.

 ..
 A plenary discussion on future improvements will, among others, address the question, of how the testbeds should evolve.